After War Gundam X: Adaptation

 An adaptation of the anime was released in Comic BomBom.
 The manga by Kōichi Tokita ran from April 1996 to March 1997, outlasting the anime by three months, and was collected in three volumes.
-It was re-released with additional chapters focusing on Jamil Neate's past on January 26, 2022, as After War Gundam X Re:Master Edition.
+It was re-released in January 26, 2022, as After War Gundam X Re:Master Edition, including Newtype Warrior Jamil Neate and Next Prologue.

-Prequel/Sequels
+Prequel/sequels

+A short prequel manga Newtype Warrior Jamil Neate (外伝 ニュータイプ戦士ジャミル・ニート, Newtype Senshi Jamil Neate) was supervised by the original anime's director Shinji Takamatsu, written by the anime's series composition writer Hiroyuki Kawasaki and illustrated by Kōichi Tokita and included in the third volume of the manga adaptation on April 2, 1997.
+It was re-released in two parts on January 26, 2022 in the first two After War Gundam X Re:Master Edition volumes.
+It focusing on Jamil Neate's past.

 After War Gundam X: Under The Moonlight, also known as New Mobile Century Gundam X: Under the Moonlight, written by Chitose Oojima and illustrated by Yutaka Akatsu, with design cooperation from Takyuki Yanase, is the sequel manga to the After War Gundam X anime and was released between 2004 and 2006.
 The manga takes place seven years after the final episode in the series.
 The four-volume series stars a new cast of characters different from those in the anime, but includes the same designs and mechanical drawings of the ships and mobile suits featured in the anime.
 The series focuses on Rick Aller and a Newtype pilot from the 7th Space War named Kai, as well as a mysterious organization that has rebuilt D.O.M.E. after its destruction at the end of the After War Gundam X anime.
 Originally planned as only a short series in Gundam Ace, the popularity of the series caused it to be expanded and compiled into a four-volume manga series published by Kadokawa Shoten.

 A one-shot sequel manga Next Prologue: If I Am With You (Anata to, Issho nara) supervised by the original anime's director Shinji Takamatsu, written by the anime's series composition writer Hiroyuki Kawasaki and illustrated by Kōichi Tokita was included as a bonus material for the Blu-ray release of the series on March 23, 2018.
 It focuses on Garrod and Tiffa after the end of the series.
-It was later included in the volume 3 of After War Gundam X Re:Master Edition manga, released on January 26, 2022.
+It was later included in the third volume of After War Gundam X Re:Master Edition manga, released on January 26, 2022.

-Anotner one-shot prequel manga Newtype Warrior Jamil Neate (Newtype Senshi Jamil Neate) supervised by the original anime's director Shinji Takamatsu, written by the anime's series composition writer Hiroyuki Kawasaki and illustrated by Kōichi Tokita.
-It set story focuses youth Jamil who has Newtype ability join United Nations Earth after recruit become selection Mobile Suit pilot Gundam X.
+New for sequel into manga the After War Gundam X: Flash, in set to continue from one-shot manga, where returned focuses main characters is Garrod and Tiffa into new journeys course, the manga will launch into October 2026 in Gundam ACE magazine.